rharish101/ReGreet/README.md

     - Font
 * Allows changing reboot & poweroff commands for different init systems
 * Supports custom CSS files for further customizations
+* Respects `XDG_DATA_DIRS` environment variable
+* Respects fields `Hidden` and `NoDisplay` in session files
+* Picks up the first found session with the same name and in the same type (X11/Wayland).
+This allows for overriding system-provided session files.

 ## Requirements
 * Rust 1.64.0+ (for compilation only)